 Twin Formation Mechanism in the Solid-Solid Phase Transition of Normal Hexatriacontane (n-C36H74)

-Solid-solid phase transition of -C 36 74 was investigated by DSC and X-ray diffraction methods.
+Solid-solid phase transition of n -C 36 H 74 was investigated by DSC and X-ray diffraction methods.
 In the original monoclinic single crystal, molecular chains inclined about 27° in the bc -plane from the normal to the lamellar surface.
 During the transition started from 72°C and completed at 73.4°C, two kinds of mechanisms were observed in the formation of a high temperature monoclinic structure having the molecules inclined about 19° in the ac -plane.
 One mechanism was due to formation of twinned crystals where the transition was developed on the frontier of the (110) twin boundary.
-The twin formation was achieved by rotation of the molecular zigzag plane producing the new crystalline -axis deviated by 67° from the original orientation.
+The twin formation was achieved by rotation of the molecular zigzag plane producing the new crystalline a -axis deviated by 67° from the original orientation.
 The other mechanism was attained by changing the molecular staggering by 90° where the crystalline axis was unchanged.
 In the solid-solid transition, the two mechanisms appeared simultaneously, resulting in the appearance of polycrystals.

 Synthesis, characterization and antimicrobial performances of copper nanoparticles